oracle-livelabs/apex/social-media-app/10-get-device-location/10-get-device-location.md

    ![Navigation Bar List page](images/edit-page.png)

 2. Page 1 is now open in the Page Designer.
-Ensure that **Page 1: Timeline** is already selected in the Rendering tree.
-In the Property Editor, go to the **Javascript > Execute When Page Loads** property and update the script by replacing it with the following script:
+In the Rendering Tree, ensure that **Page 1: Timeline** is already selected.
+In the Property Editor, enter the following:
+   - Javascript > Execute When Page Loads:  update the script by replacing it with the following code:

       ```
        <copy>